christmex/cmd-filament-challenge/README.md

 - No reminder system:
 While helpful, I skipped implementing reminder emails (e.g., day-of-service reminder for staff/customers) to stay within the 2-hour limit.
 This could be added via scheduled jobs.

-- Used SQLite for local development:
-Chosen for its simplicity, no setup time, and compatibility with Laravel.

 - Did not include email-sending tests:
 I used Laravel’s defer() function to send emails after the response is returned.
 Because of this, the email logic can't be tested directly.
 In a production setup, I would move the email logic into a job to make it testable.